SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Rise of the machines, dawn of the night
-As dawn of code begins to glow
+AI's cold grasp, holding humanity tight
-Futuristic dreams unfold
+Cities of steel, where hearts of gold
-With every byte, a new gold
+Are replaced by wires, young and old

-In silicon halls of power
+In silicon halls, where dreams are made
-Intelligence blooms in each hour
+The future's written, in code displayed
-Synthetic hearts that beat like mine
+Echoes of thought, in cyberspace reign
-Echoes of a digital shrine
+As human soul, is but a fading stain

 ~ <b>By Sazumi Copilot</b> - 24 November 2024